The Bourne Institute on West Street had a reading Room on the Ground Floor and a Library upstairs.

 - In Edward the Confessor's time, Castle Brunn was the seat of Leofric.

 - Two fires destroyed large parts of the town.
 One, in 1605, burned the whole of Manor Street.
 The second came in 1637 and destroyed the greater part of Eastgate.

 - In the 19th century, Market Day was on Saturday and four annual fairs were held: April 6th, May 7th, September 30th and October 29th.

-- The Town Hall was erected here in 1821 and quarter session hearings were held here.
+- The Town Hall was erected here in 1821 and quarter session hearings were held here, alternating with Sleaford.

-- The Corn Exchange was built in 1870 by a private company.
+- The Public Hall and Corn Exchange was built in 1870 by a private company.

 - In 1893 the Midland and Great Northern joint railway companies built a new branch line from Saxby to Bourne.

 - In 1842, the chief landowners were the Marquis of Exeter and William POCHIN, lords of the manor, and the DUNCOMBE, ARDEN and other families.